streemtech/docker-postfix/README.md

 by ISPs, already occupied by other services, and in general should only be used for server-to-server communication.

 ## Updates

+### v4.0.0

+Several potentially "surprising" changes went into this issue and hence warrant a version upgrade:

+- Helm charts are now built with `v` and without `v` prefix.
+  As seen in [PR #141](https://github.com/bokysan/docker-postfix/pull/141) some tools rely on version not having the prefix.
+I've seen both in the wild, so the image now includes both.
+This should work and should hopefully provide most compatibility.
+- [master](https://github.com/bokysan/docker-postfix/tree/master/) branch now builds images called `edge`. `latest` images are built from the last tag.
+We've had several issues with people using the `latest` tag and reporting problems.
+  You can now rely on `latest` being the latest stable release.
+- Image now builds its own version of [postfix-exporter](https://github.com/kumina/postfix_exporter) and relies on this third-party project.
+Checkout is from master branch, based on specific SHA commit id.
+The same hash is used for master and tags.

 ### v3.0.0